 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is currently composed of Dr. Loren (Chairman), Mr. Neis and Mr. Swirsky.
 The Board has determined that each member of our Nominating and Corporate Governance Committee is independent under the applicable Nasdaq listing standards.
-The Nominating and Corporate Governance Committee's responsibilities include, to the extent deemed necessary or appropriate by the committee: developing and recommending to the Board criteria for the selection of individuals to be considered as candidates for election to the Board; identifying individuals qualified to become members of the Board; making recommendations to the Board regarding its size and composition; approving director nominations to be presented for stockholder approval at the Company's annual meeting; approving nominations to fill any vacancies on the Board; and developing and recommending corporate governance principles to the Board.
-Our Nominating and Corporate Governance Committee met once during the fiscal year ended December 31, 2024.
+The Nominating and Corporate Governance Committee's responsibilities include, to the extent deemed necessary or appropriate by the committee: developing and recommending to the Board criteria for the selection of individuals to be considered as candidates for election to the Board; identifying individuals qualified to become members of the Board; making recommendations to the Board regarding its size and composition; approving director nominations to be presented for stockholder approval at the Company's annual meeting; approving nominations to fill any vacancies on the Board; and developing and recommending corporate governance Committee met once during the fiscal year ended December 31, 2024.